Meet the M³ Team

 A warm, grounded, and deeply human clinician who offers compassionate, evidence-based therapy for adults feeling overwhelmed, disconnected, or stuck.
 Alexandra meets clients where they are—without judgment or rush—combining psychoeducation, nervous-system regulation, and inner-child/parts work with practical tools for everyday life.
 She provides 1:1 virtual therapy focused on trauma, boundary work, emotional regulation, and rebuilding internal safety, partnering with clients to cultivate clarity, resilience, and a life that feels more like home.

-Ally works with folks across the lifespan and is available for telehealth sessions.
-Ally will soon be able to see folks at our upcoming South Shore location!
+Ally works with folks across the lifespan and is available for telehealth and in-office sessions at our Quincy office.

 Sydney (Syd) Blanco, LCSW